Alex314-dev/rc-racing-system/README.md

 ## Getting Started

-To setup the system, read the prerequisites and set up your environment correctly, then go through the installation section step-by-step.
+To set up the system, read the prerequisites and set up your environment correctly, then go through the installation section step-by-step.

 ### Prerequisites

-To setup the system correctly you need our track, 3 IR sensors, a RPi 4, 9 female-to-female cables, 6 female-to-male cables, and a computer to host the web application.
+To set up the system correctly you need our track, 3 IR sensors, an RPi 4, 9 female-to-female cables, 6 female-to-male cables, and a computer to host the web application.

-The computer that will host the web application and connect to the RPi remotely also has to include the password to the database in its system environment variables, with the key being `RC_DB_PASS` and the value being the password to the database.
+The computer that will host the web application and connect to the RPi remotely also has to include the password to the database in its system environment variables, with the key as`RC_DB_PASS` and the value as the password to the database.

-For running the Java Spring application you need Java 11 and we advise to use IntelliJ.
+For running the Java Spring application you need Java 11 and we advise using IntelliJ.

 ### Installation

-To setup the system follow the instructions below.
+To set up the system follow the instructions below.
 1. Download the latest version of the system from the git repository.
 2. Import the Java project via IntelliJ.
 3. Setup the maven dependencies.